OTA-Tech-AI/BAM-Client/README.md

 # BAM-Client

-This repository provides an out-of-the-box tool for utilizing [OTA's Browser Action Model (BAM)](https://github.com/OTA-Tech-AI/OTA-v1), with enhanced features built on top of existing frameworks.
+This repository provides an out-of-the-box tool for utilizing [OTA's Browser Agent Model (BAM)](https://github.com/OTA-Tech-AI/OTA-v1), with enhanced features built on top of existing frameworks.
 It is intended as a supplementary repo to the model, enabling seamless interaction with web environments through a browser-based agent system.

 This repo is **forked from**: